FIREwithPurpose/FIREwithPurpose/_pages/homepage.md

 - ...

 <br>

-If you have any question, comment, or just want to talk about FI Vehicles that I am using, reach out to me at rk@FIREwithPurpose.com
+If you have any question, comment, or want to talk about **FI Vehicles that I am using**, reach out to me at rk@FIREwithPurpose.com